Asynchronous array of simple processors: AsAP 1 chip: 36 processors

 A chip containing 36 (6x6) programmable processors was taped-out in May 2005 in 0.18 μm CMOS using a synthesized standard cell technology and is fully functional.
 Processors on the chip operate at clock rates from 520 MHz to 540 MHz at 1.8V and each processor dissipates 32 mW on average while executing applications at 475 MHz.

 Most processors run at clock rates over 600 MHz at 2.0 V, which makes AsAP among the highest known clock rate fabricated processors (programmable or non-programmable) ever designed in a university; it is the second highest known in published research papers.

 At 0.9 V, the average application power per processor is 2.4 mW at 116 MHz.
-Each processor occupies only 0.66 mm².
+Each processor occupies 0.66 mm².

 AsAP 2 chip: 167 processors

 A second generation 65 nm CMOS design contains 167 processors with dedicated fast Fourier transform (FFT), Viterbi decoder, and video motion estimation processors; 16 KB shared memories; and long-distance inter-processor interconnect.
 The programmable processors can individually and dynamically change their supply voltage and clock frequency.
 The chip is fully functional.
 Processors operate up to 1.2 GHz at 1.3 V which is believed to be the highest clock rate fabricated processor designed in any university.
 At 1.2 V, they operate at 1.07 GHz and 47 mW when 100% active.
 At 0.675 V, they operate at 66 MHz and 608 μW when 100% active.
 This operating point enables 1 trillion MAC or arithmetic logic unit (ALU) ops/sec with a power dissipation of only 9.2 watts.
 Due to its MIMD architecture and fine-grain clock oscillator stalling, this energy efficiency per operation is almost perfectly constant across widely varying workloads, which is not the case for many architectures.